japila-books/apache-spark-internals/docs/webui/AllStagesPage.md

 * the number of completed stages (as `numCompletedStages`)
 * the number of failed stages (as `numFailedStages`)

-NOTE: Stage information is available as xref:scheduler:spark-scheduler-StageInfo.adoc[StageInfo] object.
+NOTE: Stage information is available as scheduler:spark-scheduler-StageInfo.md[StageInfo] object.

 There are 4 different tables for the different states of stages - active, pending, completed, and failed.
 They are displayed only when there are stages in a given state.